cbor-wg/cbor-packed/draft-ietf-cbor-packed.md

   references in any existing, inherited (higher-numbered) part continue to use the (more limited) number space of the inherited table.

-For table setup, the present specification only defines a single tag, which operates by prepending to the (by default empty) tables.
+For table setup, the present specification only defines a single table-building tag, which operates by prepending to the (by default empty) tables.

 {:aside}